Cat's Eye Apatite Gemstone Information

 Cat's Eye Apatite - History and Introduction

-Apatite is actually a group of phosphate minerals, composed of calcium phosphate, which is the same material that makes up the teeth and bones of humans and animals.
-Apatite is the primary source for phosphorus, an essential chemical used in bioenergetics and photosynthesis.
-It is also widely used for the production of fertilizers, explosives, fireworks, pesticides, toothpaste, detergents and pharmaceutical products.
-Although Apatite is actually very abundant in mineral form, it rarely occurs in transparent, gemstone-quality material.
-Owed to its extreme rarity, Apatite is one of the 'lesser-known' gemstones and primarily classified as a collector's stone.
+Although apatite is actually abundant in mineral form, it rarely occurs in transparent, gemstone-quality material.
+Owing to its extreme rarity, apatite is one of the 'lesser-known' gemstones and primarily classified as a collector's stone.
+Apatite is actually a group of phosphate minerals, composed of calcium phosphate, the very same material that makes up the teeth and bones of humans and other animals.
+Apatite is a primary source for phosphorus, an essential chemical used in bioenergetics and photosynthesis, and is widely used for the production of fertilizers, explosives, fireworks, pesticides, toothpaste, detergents and pharmaceutical products.

 Cat's Eye Apatite Origin and Gemstone Sources Back to Top